sandromikautadze/spam-filter/README.md

 That's where the "Naive" assumption comes into play: we assume that the observations $X_1, \dots, X_n$ are conditionally independent given the class variable $C_k$.
 Hence, $$P(X_1, \dots, X_n|C_k)P(C_k) = P(C_k) \prod_{i = 1}^{n}P(X_i|C_k)$$

-We'll see lateron on why this assumption is called "naive", but with some thought you might guess the reason why.
+We'll see later on why this assumption is called "naive", but with some thought you might guess the reason why.

 It turns out the the final probabilistic model of Naive Bayes is the following:
 $$P(C_k|X_1, \dots, X_n) \propto P(C_k) \prod_{i = 1}^{n}P(X_i|C_k)$$